This snack curator for Google is one of the most powerful people in food

 Once Colgan and his team have shortlisted a collection of new food items, they’ll invite vendors to showcase the products and Googlers to taste and rank them.
 For a data-driven company, these food tests are an apt way to decide which snacks to choose.

 Terry Lambert, a former software engineer at Google, dissected one of these “snack fairs” on Quora back in 2016.
 Select Googlers, he explained, would sample products and vote with their phones via QR codes at each vendor station.
-Castro, the This Bar Saves Lives spokesperson, who’s participated in multiple fairs, says ballots vary across campuses.
+Taylor DeVaere, national account manager for This Saves Lives, has participated in multiple fairs and says ballots vary across campuses.
 Some vote on handmade charts, some by dropping a counter in a receptacle, and some, naturally, via a Google Doc.
 Later, the food team would evaluate the digital results but grant more weight to healthier snacks.
 “Certain items are non-negotiable,” wrote Lambert.
 “If everyone didn’t specifically vote for bananas, there’d still be bananas.”

 These snack fairs take place at various campuses, and the choices can be localized.
 Even within a single campus, different microkitchens can stock different snacks, according to the preferences of the Googlers stationed nearby.